 Personal Tutor Meet and Greet

-In this informal session, you will meet with your Academic Personal Tutor as a group with their other new tutees.
+In this informal session, you will meet with your Academic Personal Tutor in a group with their other new tutees.
 You will be emailed in Welcome Week with details of who your Academic Personal Tutor is and when and where you will meet them.

-If your Personal Tutor is not available during Welcome Week, you will meet them in the first week of teaching by arrangement from them.
+If your Academic Personal Tutor is not available during Welcome Week, you will meet them in the first week of teaching by arrangement from them.